confluentinc/ksql/docs/how-to-guides/convert-changelog-to-table.md

 ## Materializing a changelog topic

-If you have a `changelog` topic, and you want view of the data that reflects the latest values for each key then simply create a table with the `changelog` topic using the `CREATE SOURCE TABLE` statement.
+If you have a `changelog` topic, and you want a view of the data that reflects the latest values for each key then simply create a table with the `changelog` topic using the `CREATE SOURCE TABLE` statement.

 Let's say that you have the following data in your `changelog` topic where the first row is the record that has the earliest offset and the last row is the record that has the latest offset:
 ```sql